AayushiVora/Final_Project/README.md

 Aayushi Vora
 Saloni Agrawal

+**About the code files**
+We have added 2 files named
+1. Noughts and Crosses.py which contains 4 by 4 tic tac toe code.
+2. five_by_five.py which contains 5 by 5 tic tac toe code.

 **Introduction:**

 Everyone is familiar with the game Noughts and Crosses.
 We have created a level one Artificial Intelligence Algorithm to determine the best possible moves which could lead to a possible victory.
 The main focus of our project is to create 3 Aritficial Intelligence Player's with different alogirthms and then to determine that weather the sequence in which the AI's play the game has any impact on winning porabilities of each of them.
 We'll be giving a new variation to this game, where the grid will be of 4 by 4 and 5 by 5.
 However, the number of players will be 3 and the first player to get 3 in a row will win the game.